jethrocarr/pupistry/README.md

 you are doing branch-based environments, you can specifiy when bootstrapping and override on a per-execution basis.

-You'll notice pretty quickly if something is broken when doing `puppet apply`
+You'll notice pretty quickly if something is broken when doing `pupistry apply`

 Confused?
 No worried, check out the sample repo that shows a very simple setup.
 You can copy this and start your own Puppet adventure, just add in your modules